QBI-Software/NEURON-tutorial/lessons/network.md

 title: Network Model
 ---
 # A Network Model
 Now we are going to build a small network of connected cells.
-We will use the template we created in the previous lesson (**BScellAxon**) but the steps apply equally to more complex models such as those based on neuron reconstructions you have uploaded.
+We will use the template we created in the previous lesson (**BScell**) but the steps apply equally to more complex models such as those based on neuron reconstructions you have uploaded.

 ## NetCon